 -At Christ’s Second Coming, Satan and the other fallen angels will be chained up and cast into that place described as “the bottomless pit” (Revelation 20:1-2; Matthew 8:28-29; Luke 8:26-31; Isaiah 24:21-22).
 They will remain incarcerated there for the 1,000 years of Christ’s Millennial reign upon the earth (Revelation 20:2-3).

 -Following that reign, Satan and the other fallen angels will be released to mount one last rebellion against the Lord (Revelation 20:7-9).
 God the Father will personally cast fire down from heaven to put an end to that rebellion (Revelation 20:9).

 -Satan and the other fallen angels will then be banished to the lake of fire where they will spend eternity suffering in torment (Revelation 20:10, Matthew 25:41).

 And so, you see, unlike Richie’s blacksnake, Satan isn’t going to get away.
-His days are numbered.
-Surely he knows this, and this is why he works so diligently to get his desires done.
-But take heart, Christian.
-God is still on the throne and Satan must answer to Him.
+His days really are numbered.
+Surely he knows this, and that’s why he works so diligently to get his desires done.
+But take heart, Christian, in the fact that God is still on the throne and Satan must answer to Him.
 We want God to hurry up and deal with him, but God is always working from a predetermined plan.
-What we must do is trust Him and patiently await Satan’s demise.
+Therefore, what we must do is trust Him and patiently await Satan’s demise.
 Oh, and in the meantime, let’s keep on the lookout for what Satan and his angels are up to in our lives.
 Let’s put on “the whole armor of God” so that we can “stand against the wiles of the devil” (Ephesians 6:10-20).
 And, as for me, I’m watching out for blacksnakes too!